What helps groups create momentum? Here are a few lessons from around the world.

 What are some upcoming social, cultural, or political events where there is already attention?
 Are there some of them that you can connect with—either by taking them over, or playing a supportive role?
 How can this help us build new relationships and energy?

 We need to think about how to support the quality of the relationships and invite others to take greater responsibility for the work.
 For example, find a time to meet one to one, find out what their strengths are and why they were drawn to the last action.
-Together, envision what they can bring to your work to make the team stronger—can they present at an upcoming community event or religious community or be paired with a current member to convene the next art-making session?
+Together, envision what they can bring to your work to make the team stronger: can they present at an upcoming community event or religious community, or be paired with a current member to convene the next art-making session?
+(See How to Build a Base Using One-on-Ones and Increase your Volunteers’ Involvement: Using the Ladder of Engagement.)

-South Africa organiser Ferrial describes how just sitting down with people is a beginning process, “We are trying activism in areas that are not well-organised.
+South Africa organiser Ferrial describes how just sitting down with people is the beginning of a process: “We are trying activism in areas that are not well-organised.
 Many of the people we work with are not that interested in politics, and so we have to ease into organising.
 We often start very casually.
 Like, ‘we’re hosting a coffee, please come.’
 From that, you kind of ease into talking about climate change issues and ask if they want to join a core team.
 If they’ve taken the hook chances are they want to be involved.
-But then work with them to develop a group and start off with very small campaigns.”
+But then work with them to develop a group and start off with very small campaigns.

 How are you helping people step into more leadership?
 How are you meeting people where they are—and then how do you help learn about their interests and skills so you can give them clear things to do?